nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 <p>

 ### Surgical Management of Carotid Disease (I65.21/22)
+In the clinic, differentiate symptomatic vs. asymptomatic.
+If symptomatic: episode characterization and timing.
+If asymptomatic:<br>
+- <50%: repeat imaging not recommended, follow-up with primary care provider.
+- 50-69%: repeat imaging in 1 year.
+Re-refer if >70%
+- >70%: clinic; discuss if good predicted 5-year survival and interested in intervention after citing 2% vs 1% annual risk.
+If yes, CTA & OR date; if no= yearly repeat US & clinic. <br>

+Before the case: Verify that the patient has been taking aspirin (incl. day of surgery).
+LeMaitre 0.8 x 8cm bovine carotid patch in the room.<br>

+Positioning & prep: Foley.
+Shoulder roll and head rotated to right.
+If outside of OR4, “beach chair” bed position.<br>

+Equipment and supplies: Ioban drape; Ortho tip suction; Argyle shunts; rigid a-line tubing for stump pressure; 6-0 Prolene with both C1 (large) and BV (small) needles.<br>

+Key steps:
+1. Early exposure: stay on SCM. stick tie facial vein.
+2. Identify vagus, hypoglossal.
+3. Dissect lateral side of CCAICA, then medial side ICACCA.
+4. Prepare to clamp and shunt (bulldog, large profunda, Rummel), then measure stump pressure (if asymptomatic patient)
+5. Clamp +/- shunt.
+6. Endarterectomy: like removing a perforated page from a book.
+7. Patch closure: 6-0 Prolene with BV needle on distal side, C1 proximal.
+8. Bone-dry for hemostasis.
+Closure.
+Steristrips & coverlet.
+Foley out at the end of the case.

+Post-op: daily aspirin.
+At least two additional anti-hypertensive meds (other than home med doses, other than clonidine) to maintain SBP goal of 90-140mmHg.
+Discharge home with 15 tablets of tramadol OR 10 tables of Tylenol #3.

 1. Review [exposure of the cervical portion of the carotid artery](https://bcmedu-my.sharepoint.com/:b:/g/personal/nbarshes_bcm_edu/EeWcuVUzTsRMmcNF5rWGTzwBSKJkgsp0NcYdMvPMkW27cw?e=i8eqmT).  <br>
 <p>